hsoule427/Egen310/readme_dev.md

 ## Developer README
 This app was developed using the Processing3 framework for the frontend UI, and the Arduino programming langauage for the back-end logic implemented on the the microprocessor.
+The frontend UI code is located in the `control_p5_gui` directory.
+The code for the backend logic is located in the `arduino` directory.

 ### Wireless Connection
 Our frontend (Processing3 gui) communicates with our backend (Arduino) via a wireless Bluetooth connection.
 To connect these two components, we use the Serial library, which functions with both the Processing3 framework and the Arduino programming language.